edcarp/shell-genomics-eddie/_episodes/05-writing-scripts.md

 ~~~
 {: .bash}

-Copies a file from your local computer to Eddie.
+Copies a file from your local computer to Eddie (assuming you've filled in `<local file>` and `<Eddie>` correctly).
 To move it back, you just re-order the to and from fields:

 ~~~
 $ scp <Eddie> <local file>